0xack13/0xackBlog/content/CSharpEBM.md

 ```
 A side note is that the `$` in the provided string in `Console.WriteLine` is a way to format the string by passing variables to it.
 Otherwise, the variable in the curly beackets will be considered as part of the same string.

-However, if we take this up a notchm, we will find out that the EBM in lambda expression was translated to a regular method with the curely braces.
+However, if we take this up a notch, we will find out that the EBM in lambda expression was translated to a regular method with the curely braces.

 ```CSharp
 private static void EBM()